DORA Metrics Lead Time for Changes: What Is It?

 Influencing Deployment Frequency

-Low lead times in software development allow high deployment frequency, enabling rapid response to market demands and improving the organization's ability to release updates, features, and bug fixes.
+Low lead times in software development allow high deployment frequency, which is calculated based on the average number of production deployments over a given period.
+This enables rapid response to market demands and improves the organization's ability to release updates, features, and bug fixes.
+Some teams track DORA metrics separately across different environments to compare release patterns.
 This helps companies stay ahead of competitors, adapt to changing market conditions, and reduce the risks associated with longer development cycles.

 Enhanced Velocity